Georgia Tech golf welcomes 13 teams which played in 2018 NCAA Championship to 13th annual event

-Kuchar, Molder, Thompson and Tringale have represented the United States in the Walker Cup matches.
+Kuchar, Molder, Nicholas Thompson and Cameron Tringale have represented the United States in the Walker Cup matches.
 Twice, in 1998 and 2013, five or more of the Heppler's active Tech players have qualified to play in the U.S. Amateur.
-Six of Tech's seven returning players this year competed in the 2013 Amateur in Brookline, Mass., an unprecedented feat.
+Six of Tech's seven returning players in 2013 competed in that year's U.S. Amateur in Brookline, Mass., an unprecedented feat.

 On the conference level since 1985, when the Yellow Jackets won their first ACC Championship, Tech has earned more NCAA Championship berths than any team except Clemson.
 The Jackets have earned more top-10, more top-5 and more top-2 finishes in NCAA Championship competition than any other ACC team.
 Tech also has had more All-America selections (63) than any other ACC team during the same period except the Tigers.

-Twelve different players under Heppler have been named All-America Scholars (a total of 36 times) by the Golf Coaches Association of America, which requires a minimum 3.2 GPA and participation in at least 75 percent of a team's events.
-Two, All-Americans Bryce Molder and Roberto Castro, have received the NCAA's Top VIII Award, an honor given to eight student-athletes from all sports each year and recognizes those who excel in their sport and in the classroom, and exhibit high character, leadership and service to others.
+Twenty-one different players under Heppler have been named All-America Scholars (a total of 36 times) by the Golf Coaches Association of America, which requires a minimum 3.2 GPA and participation in at least 75 percent of a team's events.
+Two, All-Americans Bryce Molder and Roberto Castro, received the NCAA's Top VIII Award, an honor given to eight student-athletes from all sports each year and recognizes those who excel in their sport and in the classroom, and exhibit high character, leadership and service to others.

 It didn't take long for Heppler to restore the glory to Tech's golf program following a couple of lean years in the mid-1990s.
 After recruiting future All-Americans Kuchar and Molder, Heppler had the Yellow Jackets back in the NCAA Tournament in his third season, where they finished third, just four shots off the lead.
 Tech also was ranked No. 1 in the nation during the course of the year and won the NCAA East Regional.